aswathygopan235/ads-engagement-ml/README.md

 ## Aim of the project

-The goal is to determine ho long the user will watch the ad
+The goal is to determine how long the user will watch the ad.